-NBA Rumors: Mavericks Could Land Victor Oladipo And Myles Turner For Package Centered On Tim Hardaway Jr
+NBA Rumors: Mavericks Could Land Victor Oladipo And Myles Turner For Package Centered On Tim Hardaway Jr.

 “People who like this current Mavs roster, including the Mavs front office themselves, might think that’s giving up a little too much for Oladipo, who will enter unrestricted free agency in the summer.
 (That free agency is one of the reasons Indy might be willing to listen to whatever offer.)
 But in our opinion, a deal of this kind would be a home run for the Mavs, especially if Oladipo looks like the Oladipo from two seasons ago.”

-At first glance, it looked like the Mavericks would be giving up too many precious trade assets for Oladipo and Turner.
-However, as Trigg noted, the suggested deal is worth giving it a try for a legitimate playoff contender that wants to boost their chance of capturing the Larry O’Brien Trophy in the 2020-21 NBA season.
+At first glance, it looks like the Mavericks would be giving up too many precious trade assets for Oladipo and Turner.
+However, as Trigg noted, the suggested deal is worth a try for a legitimate playoff contender that wants to boost their chances of capturing the Larry O’Brien Trophy in the 2020-21 season.

 Oladipo and Turner would both be incredible additions to the Mavericks.
-Their arrival in Dallas would further make them a more dangerous team on the offensive end of the floor and significantly improve their performance on the opposite end.
-Oladipo may have gone through plenty of ups and downs in the past two seasons, but if he would manage to return to his 100 percent health and regain his All-Star form, he would undeniably be an upgrade over Hardaway Jr. at the starting shooting guard position.
+Their arrival in Dallas would make them a more dangerous team on the offensive end of the floor and significantly improve their performance on the opposite end.
+Oladipo may have had some ups and downs in the past two seasons, but if he returns to 100 percent health and regains his All-Star form, he would undeniably be an upgrade over Hardaway Jr. at the starting shooting guard position.

-Meanwhile, Turner would solidify Dallas’ frontcourt, giving them an All-Star caliber big man who is capable of knocking down shots from beyond the arc.
+Meanwhile, Turner would solidify Dallas’ frontcourt, giving them an All-Star-caliber big man who is capable of knocking down shots from beyond the arc.
 Aside from being a floor-spacer, Turner is also a great rebounder and shot-blocker.
 Last season, he averaged 12.2 points, 6.6 rebounds, and 2.1 blocks while shooting 45.7 percent from the field and 34.4 percent from beyond the arc, per ESPN.

-It would still take time for Oladipo and Turner to familiarize themselves with Coach Rick Carlisle’s system.
-However, once they mesh well with Doncic, Porzingis, and Josh Richardson on the court, the Mavericks would have a starting lineup that has a realistic chance of beating any powerhouse team in a best-of-seven series.
+It would take some time for Oladipo and Turner to familiarize themselves with Coach Rick Carlisle’s system.
+However, once they mesh with Doncic, Porzingis, and Josh Richardson on the court, the Mavericks would have a starting lineup that has a realistic chance of beating any powerhouse team in a best-of-seven series.